geonhuiy/BumRush/README.md

  ### Installing
  Clone the repository with `git clone https://github.com/geonhuiy/BumRush.git`.
  Open/add the project with Unity Hub and set the project to use the correct Unity version.

- ## Deployment
- This game was designed for both PC and Android mobile devices.
  ## Game Features
  Placeholder
  ## Licensing